sci-42ver/SICP_SDF/sicp_notes.md

 - ~~> He used *this framework* to demonstrate that there are well-posed problems that cannot be computed by Turing machines (see exercise 4.15)~~ maybe here "framework" is used to "cannot be computed" -> "can be formulated as a [program](https://en.wikipedia.org/wiki/Halting_problem#Proof_concept)" failure.
 - ~~> so that sequential definition isn't equivalent to simultaneous definition, see exercise 4.19.~~
+- > ere are also languages (see Exercise 4.31) that give programmers de-tailed control over the strictness of the procedures they define.
+- > we can build our evaluator to memoize, not to memoize, or leave this an option for programmers (exercise 4.31).
+As you might expect from chapter 3, these choices raise issues that become both subtle and confusing in the presence of assignments.
+(See exercises 4.27 and 4.29.)
+  Same problems shown also in Exercise 3.51, 52.
 ### 5
 - > culminat-ing with a complete implementation of an interpreter and com-piler in Chapter 5
 - > When we discuss the implementation of procedures on register machines in Chap-ter 5